bwanab/midi-mono-player/README.md

 In performance, it's generally nice to have feedback on what you're playing.
 Namespace monitor in this project provides a simple GUI that shows the currently selected instrument as well as its parameters and their current setting.

-## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.